seemethere/docker-w2wCIScripts/packer/TP5/packer.readme.md

 To use:

-- Need publish settings in ~/.azure/engine-team@docker.com.publishsettings
+- Need publish settings in $env:HOME\.azure\engine-team@docker.com.publishsettings
   Get-AzurePublishSettingsFile and save to above location.

 - Download Windows 64-bit packer from https://www.packer.io/downloads.html
-  (This was tested using version 0.10.0).
+  (This was verified using version 0.10.0).
 Extract to e:\packer

 - Copy the two files at the top to the directory (or have e:\packer in path)